Consulting

 3. The Dutch Business confidence index (BCI) bounced back to pre-pandemic levels in 2022 and currently is the 5th highest in European Union.
 In 2020, the gross domestic spending on R&D was 2.3% of GDP.

 4. The Netherlands incentivizes entrepreneurship with business-friendly regulations, government funding, investment loans, and proof-of-concept funding.
-The country also works with private investors and banks to facilitate more financing opportunities.
+The country also works with private investors and investment banks to facilitate more financing opportunities.

 5. The world-class infrastructure in the Netherlands empowers business growth.
 The Port of Rotterdam is the largest port in Europe.
 Amsterdam Schiphol Airport was ranked 7th best in Europe.
 3,500+ kilometers of motorways and 7,000+ kilometers of rails cut across the country.
 98% of the nation has access to fast broadband Internet and 99% to 4G network.